Eat

 Bourne End Marina, Wooburn Green

-For a really novel way to explore Buckinghamshire by water, you can take guided boat tours and cruises from Bourne End Marina in Wooburn Green - around 5 miles from Marlow.
+For a really novel way to explore Buckinghamshire by water, you can take guided boat tours and cruises from Bourne End Marina in Wooburn Green - around five miles from Marlow.
 Choose from trips including vintage steamboat rides on the Alaska or skippered trips on river barges with Magpies and Butterflies and soak up the sights as you enjoy the scenery around Marlow, Cliveden, Boulters, Bray, Henley and more.
 There are even boat trips from the marina to Windsor Castle from May to September each year.

 Bicester Village, Bicester